Gajender401/-Social-media-app-with-sanity-backend/README.md

+# About
+It is a backend app for creating and editing Schemas for frentend app.

 # Sanity Clean Content Studio

-Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.
+ Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.

 Now you can do the following things: